Daily Leadership Thought #137 – Have We Lost Our Way?

 - The moment you stop learning and growing is the moment you begin to die.

-- The important lessons in life will continually get more difficult until you learn them.
+- The essential life lessons become increasingly challenging until you learn them.

 - Life isn’t fair.
 You often can’t control what happens to you, but you can control your response to it.

-- And, we all meet the same end, what will matter then is the impact we had on other people.
+- And we all meet the same end; what matters then is the impact we have on others.

-We may have lost our way, but we can reroute and get back on track and it starts with you and me.
+We may have lost our way, but we can reroute and get back on track, and it starts with you and me.
 We know the answers.
-We just need to wade through the murky waters of self-deception and conceit to get there.
-The lessons and values we need to embrace are widely known, time-tested, implementable, and lead to better results.
-We just need to let go of the Ego and embrace the needs of our fellow human beings.
-We need to stop always putting ourselves and our needs first and then rationalizing this behavior.
+To reach our destination, we must navigate the challenging terrain of self-deception and conceit.
+The lessons and values we must embrace are widely known, time-tested, implementable, and lead to better results.
+We need to let go of the Ego and embrace the needs of our fellow human beings.
+We should stop always putting ourselves and our needs first and then rationalizing this behavior.

 Related articles